-5. Inspecting the mechanisms of China's macroeconomic dynamics
+5 Inspecting the Mechanisms of China's Macroeconomic Dynamics

-5.1.
-Capital quality shocks
+5.1 Capital Quality Shocks

-Fig. 4 plots the impulse responses of the key variables of interest to a negative capital quality shock.
+Figure 4 plots the impulse responses of the key variables of interest to a negative capital quality shock.
 The solid line represents the dynamic paths for the baseline model, and the dash line represents the dynamic paths for the model without incentive constraints (financial frictions).